collis96/Haskell_Film_Rating/README.md

-# Haskell_Film_Rating
+# Haskell Film Rating Application

 A functional film rating system made in Haskell.
+This was a project I completed whilst at University.

 1. Load the module into WinGHCI.
 2. Start the module by typing 'main'.